Penuel Baptist Chapel, Carmarthen

 Penuel Baptist Chapel, Carmarthen is a Baptist chapel and attached schoolroom in the town of Carmarthen, Carmarthenshire, Wales.
-The building dates from 1786 and is located in Priory Street at 7, Esplanade, Carmarthen.
+The building dates from 1786 and is located on Priory Street, Carmarthen.
+It ceased to be an active place of worship in July 2024.
+In October 2024, the chapel reopened to the public as Rowtons' Museum, a museum of the paranormal and spirituality owned and operated by the researchers Erik and Laura Rowton.